-Samsung Galaxy Tab 10.1 Austrailian launch put on hold due to Apple injunctionAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 10.1 Austrailian launch put on hold due to Apple injunctionAlex Wagner - Editorial Director of News and Content

 The legal battle between Apple and Samsung has been going on for months and has spanned multiple continents, and the effects of the case are being felt in Australia.
 Apple has won an injunction against Samsung's Galaxy Tab 10.1 in Australia, meaning that Samsung will not be able to advertise or sell its new Android tablet until Samsung wins court approval or the case comes to an end.
 Apple believes that the Tab 10.1 infringes on 10 of its patents, including the look and feel and touchscreen technology of the iPad.